petepuu/Migrate-Canvas-Apps/README.md

-# Power Platform Tools

-This is a repo of Power Platform helper tools

-## Migrate Canvas Apps
+# Migrate Canvas Apps

 Solution for migrating Canvas Apps and their related resources like Flows between environments.
 Solution includes simple Canvas App with supporting Cloud Flows and Custom Connector to do the migration.
 Migration  automated way to export/import apps.

-### Installation and configuration
+## Installation and configuration

-#### Create Entra ID application registration
+### Create Entra ID application registration

 Solution uses Power Platform BAP API to export and import packages, so we need to create Microsoft Entra ID application registration for the user authentication.
 Follow the steps below to register new Entra ID application.
 Depending of your tenant settings, you might need Global Administrator permissions to be able to register new application.